 Lucinda (Cindy) leads the Neuroscience Business Development Team globally and all business development activity in Japan as a Region, including scientific finding, licensing transactions, mergers, acquisition, out licensing, divestitures and alliance management.
 With over 25 years of broad industry experience, Lucinda began her pharmaceutical career in Canada.
 In 1999, she joined the Johnson & Johnson Family of Companies and has held various USA and Global roles of increasing responsibilities, including Sales, Marketing, New Product Development, Alliance Management, and Business Development Leadership.
 Lucinda has been responsibility for the leadership and oversight of some of Johnson & Johnson’s longest and largest global commercial alliances.
+Activity involved in the alliance community, Lucinda currently serves as a Board Member on the Association of Strategic Alliance Professionals (ASAP) , as Chair of their Membership Committee.
 Lucinda received her Bachelor of Science degree from the University of Alberta, Canada.

 Cheryl Q. Xu, Board Member

-Cheryl Xu is the Managing Director and Founder of Hope Center for National Health Studies.
+Cheryl Xu is the Vice President, Public Policy & Government Affairs of Biogen.
 She started a consulting business in 2005, advising well-known multinational companies on their market access and expansion strategies in China.
 Cheryl has provided consultations to both the U.S. and Chinese governments on pharmaceutical policies and contributed to the formulations of China’s healthcare reform policies.
 Past positions included Director of International Finance at Pharmacia.
 She received her Bachelor of Science degree in Physics from Peking University, and MBA in Finance from Washington University in St. Louis.